nwj/nwj.sh/content/til.md

 [Magnitogorsk](https://en.wikipedia.org/wiki/Magnitogorsk), literally "the City of the Magnetic Mountain", is an industrial city that served as the Soviet Union's primary steel production facility during World War Two.
 Also, the city's flag is [badass](https://en.wikipedia.org/wiki/Magnitogorsk#/media/File:Flag_of_Magnitogorsk_(Chelyabinsk_oblast).svg).

-[Shibam Hadramawt](https://en.wikipedia.org/wiki/Shibam_Hadramawt) is town in Yemen known for its mudbrick high-rise buildings.
+[Shibam Hadramawt](https://en.wikipedia.org/wiki/Shibam_Hadramawt) is a town in Yemen known for its mudbrick high-rise buildings.
 These houses, which range from 5 to 11 storeys, are among the tallest mudbrick structures in the world, and are unusually old examples of vertical construction.

 ### Technology